nlile/mongodb-capmonster-recapcha-api/README.md

 on workstations/servers that do not belong to the same LAN.

 ZennoLab's CapMonster is a Windows software package for recognizing captchas and is a self-hosted alternative to CapMonster.cloud.
+Depending on your volume, CapMonster (Windows) is even more cost-effective than CapMonster.cloud.
 CapMonster2 automatically intercepts captchas from local programs and can be configured to receive requests from a local network.
 This repo is a basic middleware that lets your CapMonster instance receive and solve ReCaptchas from anywhere.